 - Clean carpets, upholstery, walkway mats, and rugs on a regular basis with a HEPA filtered vacuum, and adhere to a green carpet cleaning strategy that addresses high traffic paths, and seasonal necessities.

-Obviously, the minds well-being plays a tremendous role in occupant performance and health, and external factors have been shown to have an impact on an individual’s perception of their environment.
+The mind's well-being plays a tremendous role in occupant performance and health, and external factors have been shown to have an impact on an individual's perception of their environment.

 Crowding, the arrangement of office furniture, or where a person is located in relation to floor height and natural exposure has been shown to negatively affect occupant psychological states.